woodstockcs/labs/water-python/README.md

 submit50 ______

-WHen you have all green smiles, your program behaves just like the program spec.
+When you have all green smiles, your program behaves just like the program spec.
 You've completed water!